tetafro/feed-bot/README.md

-# NOTIFY-BOT
+# FEED-BOT

 Example project to learn Telegram Bot API.
-This bot sends current time each 5 seconds to every user after "start" command.
-And stops after "stop" command.
+This bot sends RSS feeds to users.

 ## Build and run

-Get Telegram API token from the bot called `@botfarther`.
+Create bot and get Telegram API token from the bot called `@botfarther`.

 Copy and populate config
 ```sh